cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 The rules for validating a proposed block will be modified to implement PBTS.
 We will change the validation logic to ensure that a proposal is `timely`.

-Per the PBTS spec, `timely` only needs to be checked if a block has not received a +2/3 majority of `Prevotes` in a round.
+Per the PBTS spec, `timely` only needs to be checked if a block has not received a Polka in a previous round.
-If a block previously received a +2/3 majority of prevotes in a previous round, then +2/3 of the voting power considered the block's timestamp near enough to their own currently known Unix time in that round.
+If a block previously received a +2/3 majority of prevotes in a round, then +2/3 of the voting power considered the block's timestamp near enough to their own currently known Unix time in that round.

-The validation logic will be updated to check `timely` for blocks that did not previously receive +2/3 prevotes in a round.
+The validation logic will be updated to check `timely` for blocks that did not previously receive a Polka in a round.
-Receiving +2/3 prevotes in a round is frequently referred to as a 'Polka' and we will use this term for simplicity.

 #### Current timestamp validation logic